TheKingOfLettuce/LettuceTalk.NetMQ/README.md

 **Peer-To-Peer**

-Using `LettuceTalk.NetMQ.NetMQPeer`, you can establish two way communication between peers.
+Using `Lettuce.Talk.NetMQ.NetMQPeer`, you can establish two way communication between peers.
 In this example we will create two peers, one will bind the IP endpoint, while the other will connect to it.

 Peer A will be our binder: